 Social Studies 9 considers a wide range of topics that not only explain Canada's development as a nation from 1750 to 1919, but also provides a foundation for deeper exploration of places, people and history beyond our borders.
 Thematic topics of study include: revolutions, imperialism and colonialism, patterns of migration, nationalism, local, regional and global conflicts, and discriminatory policies, attitudes, and historical wrongdoings.
-As well as discussion of current Canadian political and social issues.
+This course also includes discussion of current Canadian political, social, and environmental issues.